project-chip/connectedhomeip/src/test_driver/mbed/README.md

 ## Testing

-### Mbed-tools CLI
+### Serial port terminal

 The test results are streaming to serial output.
-The easiest way is to open a serial terminal session to connect to the UART console of the tested device.
+To start communication open a terminal session and connect to the serial port of the device.
 You can use **mbed-tools** for this purpose ([mbed-tools](https://github.com/ARMmbed/mbed-tools)):

     mbed-tools sterm -p /dev/ttyACM0 -b 115200 -e off

+After device reset these lines should be visible:

+    [INFO][CHIP]: [-]Mbed unit-tests application start
+    ...
+    [INFO][CHIP]: [-]Mbed unit-tests application run

+The unit tests application launched correctly and registered tests are executed.

+The final result is the number of tests that failed:

+    [INFO][CHIP]: [-]CHIP test status: 0

 ## Supported devices